Evidence for the “Infallible Safety” of the Non-definitive Magisterium

 Vatican I, First Dogmatic Constitution on the Church of Christ, Ch 4, Art.
 6 (1870)

 How can the successors of Peter “religiously guard and faithfully expound upon Divine Revelation if they are only given Divine assistance for ex-cathedra teachings?
 Does not the Holy Spirit guide the Church even in non-definitive teachings, as well?
-If the Holy Spirit does guide the Church in such teachings, then they must be, at least, considered “safe.”
+If the Holy Spirit does guide the Church in such teachings, then they must be, at least, considered “safe.”“For the Holy Spirit was promised to the successors of Peter not so that they might, by his revelation, make known some new doctrine, but that, by his assistance, they might religiously guard and faithfully expound the revelation or deposit of faith transmitted by the apostles.”

 The See of Peter “always remains unblemished by any error.”
 This would include the See of Peter as it teaches non-definitively.
 This is also a text used to give evidence against the claims of heresy in the papal magisterium (ie. Honorius, Vigilius, etc.).